Accurizing the Mosin-Nagant Rifle, Part II: A Year Later

 Now we come to the meat of this article.
 In the article I did a year ago, I suggested shimming with cork gasket material and using the same gasket material to bed the barrel.
 While this works, a year's worth of experimentation has yielded better precision with the following setup.

-Begin by cutting a brass shim, 0.090" thick, and installing it above the recoil lug.
-The Finns often used a thinner shim directly above the lug.
+Begin by cutting a brass shim, 0.032" thick, and installing it in front of the recoil lug cross bolt.
+The Finns often used a thinner shim directly above the cross bolt.
 As you can see I tried that, but didn't like it as much.

 A shim in either location raises the receiver and floats the barrel.

 Tighten the front action screw.
 You will see that the barrel does not float equidistantly off of the lower handguard.
-Shim the tang, 0.010" at a time, until it's as close to perfectly parallel to the lower handguard as it will get.
-Mine takes 0.020" total.
-Tighten front and rear to final torque specs (I used 50in-lbs) and check the angles again.
+Shim the tang 0.032" so it's as close to perfectly parallel to the lower handguard as it will get.
+Tighten front and rear to final torque specs (I used 15 to 25in-lbs) and check the angles again.

 Now you have a floated barrel.
 This is good for bull barrels but not for limp, pencil-type barrels.
 You'll need to add known pressure points.
 This is where the cork comes back in!